 For the creation of a sound installation using information gathered on the usage, wastage, and pollution of water in India.
 Tentatively titled Water.org the work seeks to understand the politics around water resources in India and build awareness about it.
 The outcome will be an exhibition of the interactive installation and an e-book created from information gathered from multiple sources.
 The Grantee's deliverables to IFA with the Final Report will be the material gathered for the work, an E-book, images of the graphical notation score, photographs of the process and media reports of the exhibition.
 Grant funds will pay for costs towards purchase of materials, professional fees, travel, and an accountant’s fee.

-For support towards a visual and written exploration of the idea of attachment in the minority community of Armenians in Kolkata.
+For a photographic and written exploration of the idea of attachment in the minority community of Armenians in Kolkata.
 Using alternative photographic processes through the use of unique materials, this project seeks to bring the forgotten, near-extinct Armenian community to the forefront of discussions, through a body of research-based work.
-The outcomes will be an exhibition/installation comprising documentary photographs of spaces and objects, negatives in the collections of the families and portraits of family members created using alternative photographic processes; and a draft of a book containing photographs and essays.The Grantee's deliverables to IFA with the Final Report will be the photographs, books and still and video documentation of the exhibition / installation and the panel discussions.
+The outcomes will be an exhibition/installation comprising documentary photographs of spaces and objects, negatives in the collections of the families and portraits of family members created using alternative photographic processes, and a draft of a book containing photographs and essays.The Grantee's deliverables to IFA with the Final Report will be the photographs, books and still and video documentation of the exhibition / installation and the panel discussions.
 Grant funds will pay for costs towards an honorarium, professional fees, materials, travel and accommodation, books and resource materials, stationery, studio hire, and an accountant’s fee.

 For the development of a game-art environment, by a moving image artist, based on the speculations around the remains of Queen Ketevan of Georgia in Goa.
 Using archival materials, the project aims to question the legitimacy of proof in the reading of history, while experimenting with the limits of film, games and the digital media.
 The outcome of the project will be an installation that will allow interaction between traditional board games and interactive screen games, ideally, situated in a gallery.